-- This Cricut Joy video is for designing and making labels with the Cricut Joy.
+- This Cricut Joy video is for designing and making labels with Cricut Joy.
 She uses Smart Label Writeable Vinyl OR get it (here) Smart Label WriteableVinyl and Cricut Joy Pens.
 As she goes into the video she shares a lot of tips for designing and cutting.

-- Supplies for Cricut from Cricut
+- Shop for Machines or Supplies for Cricut at Cricut

-- Cricut machines and supplies from Target
+- Shop for Cricut machines and supplies from Target

 - Shop our Cricut Amazon list.
 I grabbed all my machines and supplies online and had everything shipped to my door.